Why choose this course

-Study creative music technology and you’ll develop the skills and knowledge necessary to pursue a successful career in the film, TV live-event and computer-games industries.
+Study Creative Music Technology BMus (Hons) and you’ll develop the skills and knowledge necessary to pursue a successful career in the creative industries, including those centred around digital music, film, TV live-event and computer-games.

-Our graduates have gone on to become successful film and TV sound designers, producers and composers, and have found employment in music education, business and marketing, and have also achieved higher degrees and qualifications.
+Our graduates have gone on to become successful film and TV sound designers, producers and composers, and have found employment in music education, business and marketing.
+They have also achieved higher degrees and qualifications.

 Academic year structure